 - 1. An officer, board member, employee, or agent involved in making the award; - 2.
-His/her relative, including father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepponther, stepson, stepdaughter, stepbrother, stepsister, half-brother, and half-sister; - 3.
-His/her partner; or, - 4.
+Their relative, including father, mother, son, daughter, brother, sister, uncle, aunt, first cousin, nephew, niece, husband, wife, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half-brother, and half-sister; - 3.
+Their partner; or, - 4.
 An organization which employs, is negotiating to employ, or has an arrangement concerning prospective employment of any of the above.